Spantree/docker-suitecrm/README.md

 ### Running with Docker Compose

-The [full Github project](https://github.com/Spantree/docker-suitecrm) defines a Docker Compose environment which runs SugarCRM in one container and a MySQL instance in another.
+The [full Github project](https://github.com/Spantree/docker-suitecrm) defines a Docker Compose environment which runs SuiteCRM in one container and a MySQL instance in another.
 To set up SuiteCRM using this approach, please do the following:

 1. Install [Docker and Docker Compose](https://docs.docker.com/compose/install/)
 2. Run `docker-compose up` from the root of this project.